DebopamParam/DebopamParam/README.md

 ## NLP & LLM

 ### 5. LLM-Finetuning (Local SQL Agent by Finetuning SLM)
-*SQL agent created by finetuning Qwen2.5-3B-Coder-Instruct model*
+*SQL agent created by finetuning Qwen2.5-3B-Coder-Instruct model* ____Deployed✅

-- Supervised finetuning with QLora
+- Supervised finetuning with QLora, with High Quality SQL synthetic data, generated from ChatGpt-4o.
 - Quantized from BF16 to int4(q4_k_m) for lightweight inference
 - Integrated with Ollama and LlamaCpp